cosmos/relayer/README.md

 $ rly paths add ibc0 ibc1 demo-path -f demo/path.json

 # Now, add the key seeds from each chain to the relayer to give it funds to work with
-$ rly keys restore ibc0 testkey "$(jq -r '.secret' data/ibc0/n0/gaiacli/key_seed.json)" -a
+$ rly keys restore ibc0 testkey "$(jq -r '.secret' data/ibc0/n0/gaiacli/key_seed.json)"
-$ rly keys restore ibc1 testkey "$(jq -r '.secret' data/ibc1/n0/gaiacli/key_seed.json)" -a
+$ rly keys restore ibc1 testkey "$(jq -r '.secret' data/ibc1/n0/gaiacli/key_seed.json)"

 # Then its time to initialize the relayer's lite clients for each chain
 # All data moving forward is validated by these lite clients.